Uber loses UK appeal bid to overturn workers' rights decision

 “Uber must now face up to its responsibilities and give its workers the rights to which they are entitled,” said GMB legal director Maria Ludkin.

-Uber, which is valued at around $70 billion with backers including Goldman Sachs (GS.N) and BlackRock (BLK.N), will be back in court on Dec.
+Uber, which is valued at around $70 billion with backers including Goldman Sachs and BlackRock, will be back in court on Dec.
 11 to appeal a decision by London’s transport regulator to strip the app of its license.

 Transport for London shocked Uber in September by deeming it unfit to run a taxi service and refusing to renew its license, citing the firm’s approach to reporting serious criminal offences and background checks on drivers.